 The annual Christmas Party of the Business and Professional Women's Club is planned for their regular meeting night, Dec.
 20, at Hillside Inn.

-The executive board is in charge of the meeting and is keeping the program a surprise to the members.
-The board did say that home made door prizes will be awarded.
+The executive board is in charge of the meeting and is keeping the program a sur-prise to the members.
+The board did say that home made and 2.
+Ike Sarason and Vic Ross 1. and 2.
+Betsy and Bill